robin-ochieng/retro-data-model/docs/HELP.md

   1) Click “Paste from Excel”.
   2) In Excel, select the range (headers optional) and copy.
   3) Paste into the modal textarea.
   4) Review the preview; ensure headers/columns align.
-Numbers can include commas/spaces.
+Numbers may include commas as thousand separators and decimals.
+The parser never splits numbers like “1,200.00”.
   5) Confirm to import; data fills the table and autosaves shortly after.
 - Large pastes are saved in chunks; if you hit limits, paste smaller batches.
 - Casualty tabs: Import/Export CSV is removed; use Paste from Excel.
 - Top 20 Risks: exactly 20 rows are kept.
 Pasting more than 20 rows will ignore extras; Export is hidden under Casualty.
 - EPI Summary: Currency column is removed in UI; USD is assumed internally for compatibility.
+ - If the columns don’t match the expected count for that table, you’ll see a clear error and the Apply button will be disabled until the selection matches.
+Adjust your Excel range (e.g., remove extra blank columns) and paste again.

 ### EPI Summary specifics
 - Treaty Type is read‑only and comes from Client Details; changes there update rows automatically.